mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1-apache-beam.md

 ```

 * After two on-time events the watermark is programmatically advanced to the end of the first one-minute window
-* The results for the first window are materialized as before
+* As a result of updated watermark, the results for the first window are materialized.
 * Then late event is observed, it should be included in the results of window "00:01:00" but it is silently dropped!

 ## Late Data Under Allowed Lateness (Discarded)